ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 // Define ETL to destination collection "productsHistory".
 // Defined to update only the name of the item, a link to order the product, and the supplier's phone number loadToproductsHistory ({
-    Name: this.Name + "updated data.."
+    Name: this.Name + "updated data..",
-    SupplierOrderLink: this.SupplierOrderLink + "updated data.."
+    SupplierOrderLink: this.SupplierOrderLink + "updated data..",
     SupplierPhone: this.SupplierPhone + "updated data.."
 });